 RALLY SPEARHEADS FEDERAL FUNDING THROUGH THE DEPARTMENT OF DEFENSE CONGRESSIONALLY DIRECTED MEDICAL RESEARCH PROGRAM

-You can join the Rally and sign on in support of our FY2018 DoD CDMRP request now.
+You can join the Rally and sign on in support of our FY2019 DoD CDMRP request now.

 Sign on Today

-Less than 4% of the National Institutes of Health’s (NIH) budget goes to fund childhood cancer research.
+While 96% of NIH cancer research dollars advanced adult treatments, kids are left with a mere 4% of the research funds.
 Dean Crowe, Rally’s CEO and founder, attended a roundtable discussion on how the childhood cancer community can work together to increase federal funding and get access to more drugs for kids battling cancer.
 The Department of Defense (DoD) was identified as an area within the federal government where additional funding could be found to help advance research.

 Rally took the lead on advocating for funding from the DoD’s Congressionally Directed Medical Research Programs (CDMRP).
 Through the CDMRP, the DoD has a $1 billion medical research budget.
 Dean wrote a white paper making a strong case that research for cancers affecting adolescents, young adults (AYAs) and children should be included in this budget.